Investipal/investipal-website/src/content/blog/how-to-seamlessly-aggregate-heldaway-assets-for-a-complete-client-portfolio.md

 <ul>
   <li><strong>Comprehensive Risk Oversight:</strong> Without insight into held-away assets, you risk making recommendations blind to overall allocation, sector concentrations, or hidden fees draining long-term results.</li>
   <li><strong>Greater Tax Efficiency:</strong> Tax-loss harvesting and withdrawal sequencing become guesswork if you don't see the client’s full investment footprint.</li>
-  <li><strong>Stronger Retention &amp; Loyalty:</strong> When clients see you taking a truly personalized approach that incorporates <em>all</em> of their assets, even indirectly, it builds stickier relationships and increased wallet share over time.</li>
+  <li><strong>Stronger Retention & Loyalty:</strong> When clients see you taking a truly personalized approach that incorporates <em>all</em> of their assets, even indirectly, it builds stickier relationships and increased wallet share over time.</li>
   <li><strong>Opportunity for Growth:</strong> Our industry shows that increased visibility into held-away assets leads to additional AUM growth, as trust and performance drive greater consolidation under your management.</li>
 </ul>